Khaoularaj1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task0 :Write a script that prints “Hello, World”
+ Task 1 :Write a script that displays a confused smiley